Kheene145/Kheene145/README.md

 - ### Alo, I'm Ekene Ojieh 👋

 - 🌱 I’m data scientist that is passionate about machine learning
-- 🌱 I’m currently learning python
+- 🌱 I’m proficient python
-- 💞️ I'm open to data science and web3 projects.
+- 💞️ I'm open to data science and social projects.
 - 📫 You can contact me on [X](https://x.com/ojiehekene_?s=11) and on [LinkedIn](http://linkedin.com/in/ekene-ojieh-916694263)
 - 📫 I write about Blockchain, Marketing and Technology on [Medium](https://medium.com/@ojisis07)
 - 😄 Pronouns: She/her